adioshun/gitBook_Object_Tracking/Lecture-edx/Section 1 - Introduction to Multi-object Tracking.md

 Given that we have a motion model and a measurement model, let's return to the Bayesian filtering recursion.
 The first step in the recursion is known as the Chapman-Kolmogorov prediction.
-Here we take the density at time k minus 1, given measurements up to and including time k minus 1, and we also take the transition density, and then we marginalize the previous state.
+Here we take the density at time k minus 1,given measurements up to and including time k minus 1,and we also take the transition density,and then we marginalize the previous state.

 In other words, we marginalize the state at time k minus 1.
 What this does is that it gives us the predicted state density, in other words, the density of the state at time k, given measurements up to and including time k minus 1.

 The second step is the Bayes update.

 Here we take the predicted density, the density of the state at time k, given measurements up to and including time k minus 1.

 And we also take the measurement likelihood, so the density of the measurement z, given the state, and then we normalize this.

 And this gives us the updated density, the density of the object state x at time k, given measurements up to and including time k.

 So we can see that the predicted density is used in the Bayes update.

 And the updated density is then used in the next prediction.

 And this gives us the Bayesian filtering recursion.

 We predict the posterior density.

 We do a Bayes update and then we repeat this.

 In multiple object tracking, the normalizing constant in the Bayes update is sometimes called the predicted likelihood.

 What we have here is the predicted object density, given measurements up to time k minus 1, and the measurement likelihood.

 And these two densities multiplied give us the joint density of the measurement and the object state.

 And when we then marginalize the object state, we get just the density for the measurement.